Starting an ecommerce store and not quite sure where to begin?

 4. Main Reasons People Use Pinterest

-If you’re looking to boost awareness of your ecommerce brand, then look no further.
-One-third of Pinterest users in the US say they use the social media platform to follow brands and companies (Statista, 2019).
-After looking for entertainment, that’s the second-most popular reason users use Pinterest.
+Plus, if you’re looking to boost awareness of your ecommerce brand, then look no further: four in ten Pinterest users say they use the social media platform to research brands and their products.

-Considering its more than 320 million monthly active users, we’re talking about around 100 million active users you could be marketing your brand to on Pinterest.
+Considering it has 478 million monthly active users, we’re talking about over 190 million active users you could be marketing your brand to on Pinterest.

 Pinterest is also doing its part to encourage businesses to advertise on its platform.
 It has a dedicated page with tips for businesses looking to market on Pinterest.
 Some of these consist of including your brand name in the very first line of your description to get you twice the awareness and mentioning special occasions and seasons to drive ten times more awareness.